 BONUS GREAT WEEKEND READS, curated by Daniel Lippman, filing from New York City:

 — “The American Nightmare,” by Desiree Stennett and Lisa Rowan in The Penny Hoarder: “Ten Years Ago, The economy was imploding.
 In late 2017, we asked readers to tell us their foreclosure stories.
 More than 50 people responded.
-Over and over, they used a same word.”
+Over and over, they used the same word.”
 Penny Hoarder

 SPOTTED: Meredith and Rich McPhillips, Jon and Britt Otto, James Pollock and Alexis Williams.

-… AP’s Matt Lee (h/t Heather Nauert) … Dan Brandt … Ebony Meeks Laidley … Emily Daly … Ron Dotzauer … Lauren Hackett, SVP of tellurian communications during The Economist … CNAS’ Rachel Rizzo … Meghan Fort … Kara Voght … Dwayne Carson … Rob Biederman … Dr. Judith Rodin … Jason Denoncourt … Henrique Ferreira … Katelyn Israelski … Tara Setmayer Love … Nawaid Ladak … Twitter’s Greg Maxson … Dan Brandt … Javelin’s Vanessa Oblinger-Santos (h/t Keith Urbahn) … Ryan Wegman … Jordan Bloom … Allan Dodds Frank … Diego Sanchez Gallardo … Chris Cooks … former Rep. Buck McKeon (R-Calif.) is 8-0 … DOJ’s Michael Harper … Wendy Oscarson Kirchner … Cherie Harder, trainer of The Trinity Forum … Jeff Weintraub … Steve Raikin … Karen Fawcett … Andrew Morin … Sophie Kurz-Cosgrove (h/ts Teresa Vilmain)
+… AP’s Matt Lee (h/t Heather Nauert) … Dan Brandt … Ebony Meeks Laidley … Emily Daly … Ron Dotzauer … Lauren Hackett, SVP of global communications at The Economist … CNAS’ Rachel Rizzo … Meghan Fort … Kara Voght … Dwayne Carson … Rob Biederman … Dr. Judith Rodin … Jason Denoncourt … Henrique Ferreira … Katelyn Israelski … Tara Setmayer Love … Nawaid Ladak … Twitter’s Greg Maxson … Dan Brandt … Javelin’s Vanessa Oblinger-Santos (h/t Keith Urbahn) … Ryan Wegman … Jordan Bloom … Allan Dodds Frank … Diego Sanchez Gallardo … Chris Cooks … former Rep. Buck McKeon (R-Calif.) is 8-0 … DOJ’s Michael Harper … Wendy Oscarson Kirchner … Cherie Harder, president of The Trinity Forum … Jeff Weintraub … Steve Raikin … Karen Fawcett … Andrew Morin … Sophie Kurz-Cosgrove (h/ts Teresa Vilmain)